2011 College Baseball All-America Team

-2011 All-Americans included Detroit Tigers 2011 MLB Draft pick Jason Krizan.

 This is a list of college baseball players named first team All-Americans for the 2011 NCAA Division I baseball season.
 From 2011 to 2014, there were five generally recognized All-America selectors for baseball: the American Baseball Coaches Association, Baseball America, Collegiate Baseball Newspaper, the National Collegiate Baseball Writers Association, and Perfect Game.
 In order to be considered a "consensus" All-American, a player must have been selected by at least three of these.